kubedb/docs/docs/guides/mariadb/tls/configure/index.md

 my-group-tls-token-49sjm                    kubernetes.io/service-account-token   3      13m
 ```

-**Verify MySQL Standalone configured to TLS/SSL:**
+**Verify MariaDB Standalone configured to TLS/SSL:**

-Now, we are going to connect to the database for verifying the `MySQL` group replication has configured with TLS/SSL encryption.
+Now, we are going to connect to the database for verifying the `MariaDB` group replication has configured with TLS/SSL encryption.

 Let's exec into the pod to verify TLS/SSL configuration,